offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 ## <a name="lfs" href="#lfs">Lfs</a>
-lfs storage will override storage:
+lfs storage will override storage

 ```ini
 [lfs]